 C. Gifts In Kind (Donated Items)

-Property acquired by gift, with a documented fair market value that meets the definition of Capitalized Property is to be assigned an Oakland University Property tag and recorded by the PMO.
+Property acquired by gift, with a documented fair market value that meets the definition of Capitalized Property is to be assigned a Property tag and recorded by the PMO.
 The date the gift is accepted is considered the date of acquisition.
 The acquisition amount recorded in the University’s fixed asset records is the fair market value shown on the Gift In Kind Review Form as documented by an appropriate third party.
 If the fair market value is not validated, the Gift In Kind will be recorded at a value of $1.00.

 Gifts of bound volumes, pamphlets, documents and other collections are recorded by the Library and do not become part of the Property Management records.